Why Lymed custom-made products take weeks to make, when other manufacturers' items are available within a couple of days?

 There is a lot of information available in different medical internet portals about pressure treatment.
 Pressure treatment has been used in several indications since the 1950s, beginning with scar treatment.
 It’s theory, and how to get deeper into it, is easy and there’s lots of information on our website, too.
 In rarer cases we recommend that the effect of pressure treatment is analysed case-by-case.
 There are very little contraindications with pressure treatment and it’s very safe to try it, if needed.

 Lymed materials are designed for pressure application purposes only.
-Our products can certainly be used in water therapy or other aquatic hobbies, but actual swimsuits are not included in our range.
+Our products can certainly be used in water therapy or other aquatic hobbies.
+Please rinse products and wash them immediately after each use.
+Actual swimsuits are not included in our range.
 Our materials are not waterproof and therefore do not prevent getting wet.
 Manufacturers of waterproof diapers, dry suits and tailor-made swimwear can be found e.g. from the internet.

 Pressure garment treatment is the primary care method in scar treatment.
 Any wound or scar product can be used with pressure garments.
 Lymed does not manufacture garments with a silicone inlining or that are laminated with silicone to maintain the integrity of pressure treatment with garments and the choice of having special solutions made to each garment.